 Is the Operating Agreement a Legal Requirement?

-Colorado doesn’t require an LLC to have an operating agreement.
-Although Colorado recognizes oral operating agreements, written agreements are clearer and easier to prove.
-Colorado does not require an LLC to file an operating agreement with the Secretary of State; instead, the operating agreement is kept with other business records.
-It’s always a good idea to create a formal, written operating agreement—even for a single-member LLC.
+Most states don’t require an LLC to have an operating agreement.
+Of the states that do, some require the operating agreement be written while others permit oral agreements.
+No state requires an LLC to file an operating agreement with the Secretary of State; instead, the operating agreement is kept with other business records.
+No matter what state you’re in, however, it’s always a good idea to create a formal, written operating agreement—even for a single-member LLC.
 Here’s why:

 REASON 1 – Avoid State-Imposed Default Rules